lukaspustina/rs-collector/README.md

 * `rs-collector.stats.samples` collects the number of transmitted samples.
 * `rs-collector.versio` collects the version 'x.y.z' of rs-collector as x * 1.000.0000 + y * 1000 + z.

-These metrics can also be used to check the liveliness of rs-collector and as heartbeat.
+These metrics can also be used to check the liveliness of rs-collector and as a heartbeat.

 ## Configuration